Terron Armstead: New Orleans Saints

 On May 3, 2016, Armstead and the Saints agreed to a five-year, $65 million contract extension.
 The contract is guaranteed for $38 million and includes an $11 million signing bonus.
 After starting the first two games of the 2016 season, Armstead was unable to play for Weeks 3 and 4 after suffering a knee injury.
 He was placed on injured reserve on December 14, 2016.
 On June 14, 2017, during minicamp, Armstead suffered a torn labrum which required surgery, which was expected to make him miss 4–6 months.
 He returned earlier than expected, however, and started ten games at left tackle during the regular season.

 Armstead was placed on the reserve/COVID-19 list by the team on November 28, 2020, and activated on December 9.
+He was ranked 79th by his fellow players on the NFL Top 100 Players of 2021.

 Miami Dolphins

 On March 22, 2022, the Miami Dolphins signed Armstead to a five-year, $75 million deal worth up to $87.5 million, with $43.37 million in guaranteed money.

-Armstead was named to his 4th pro bowl this season.
+On November 27, he was diagnosed with a Grade 2 pectoral strain (partial tear) and ruled out approximately 2–3 weeks.
+Armstead was named to his fourth Pro Bowl in the 2022 NFL season.
+He was ranked 83rd by his fellow players on the NFL Top 100 Player of 2023.

+Armstead started the 2023 season with multiple injuries, only participating in two games as of Week 4.
+On October 6, 2023, he was placed on injured reserve.
+Kendall Lamm filled in for Armstead at left tackle.
+He was activated on November 4.
+Armstead started 15 games for the Dolphins during the 2024 season, and logged two fumble recoveries.

+On April 5, 2025, Armstead announced his retirement from professional football.

+Regular season statistics

+Personal life

+Armstead was named HBCU Top 30 Under 30 by HBCU Buzz in July 2014.